SamLG/p2/README.md

 ## Details for teaching team
 I wasn't sure how detailed you wanted sourcing, so I included pretty much all of the sources I used for figuring out the various php functions and their usage.
-I did have some issues with the wordscraper that I queried on piazza: I couldn't get my regex expression to grab precisely what I wanted, so I cleaned my matches up after; I set up a condition so that I wouldn't continuously scrape the website for words, but I can't get the live server to allow file writing and was recommended against allowing write priviledges due to security, so the file there is pre loaded with the scrape, locally everything works.
+I did have some issues with the wordscraper that I queried on piazza: I couldn't get my regex expression to grab precisely what I wanted, so I cleaned my matches up after; I set up a condition so that I wouldn't continuously scrape the website for words, but the live server wouldn't allow file writing and was recommended against allowing write priviledges due to security, so the file there is pre loaded with the scrape, locally everything works.

 ## Outside code
 * Bootstrap: http://getbootstrap.com/css/#overview